Waytoon/chimera_flutter_code_push/README.md

 ```

-4. Modify "main.dart" to be:
+4. Modify "main.dart" to be, remember to change "yourlocalhost" to be your local http-server.
+Now only support "192.168.*.*"and "127.0.0.*".

 ```
 import 'package:hello/MyApp.dart';